 Please remember that this a list of recommendations, not requirements!
 All of our recommendations stem from the AIM's of a BYU education which are: spiritually strengthening, intellectually enlarging, character building, leading to lifelong learning and service.
 We are looking for applicants who demonstrate in their application, that they value these same things.

-- Live the standards of The Church of Jesus Christ of Latter-day Saints.
+- Follow the example of Jesus Christ by striving to keep his commandments and doing your best to live the standards of the Church of Jesus Christ of Latter-day Saints.

 - 4 years of mathematics

 - 2 years of history or government

 - 2 or more years of foreign language